servactory/servactory/website/docs/usage/call_and_result.md

 #### Errors

-It is possible to get all errors via the `errors` method, or just the first one via the `error` method.
+Information about the error can be obtained through the `error` method.

 ## Info